hejunxian256/PHBS_BlockChain_2019/BlockChain_Homework2/README.md

 Also, if there are multiple blocks at the same height, the **_getMaxHeightBlock()_** function should be able to return the oldest block.

 #### **Test Case and Analysis**
-* A mined the genesis block, so the coinbase transaction goes to A. We create a new block chain with the genesis block.
+* A mined the genesis block, so the coinbase transaction of genesis block goes to A. We create a new block chain with the genesis block.
 * A then transfers 25 coins to B, claiming its coinbase transaction as input. **(Tx A_to_B)**
 * B mined the next block(block1), the coinbase transaction of block1 goes to B.
 **Tx A_to_B** is included in block1 and block1 is added on top of the genesis block.
 * After block1 is added to the chain, B transfers 25 coins to C, claiming its coinbase transaction as input. **(Tx B_to_C)**
 * Also, B transfers 25 coins to D, claiming **Tx A_to_B** as input. **(Tx B_to_D)**
 * E mined the next block(block2), **Tx B_to_C** is included in block2, and block2 is added on top of block1.
-* F also mined another block(block3), **Tx B_to_D** is included in this block and block3 is also added on top of block1.
+* F also mined another block(block3), **Tx B_to_D** is included in block3 and block3 is also added on top of block1.
 * Now we have 2 blocks(block2 and block3) at the same height(**_height=3_**). block2 is added to the chain first, so block2 is the older block and block3 is the younger block. **_getMaxHeightBlock()_** function should be able to return the oldest block, i.e. block2.
 * _MaxHeightUXTOPool_ should be the UXTOPool of block2.
 There are 3 transactions in the UXTOPool of block2:
 **Tx B_to_C**, **A_to_B** and **coinbase transaction of block2**.